Sign up as a Citizen Journalist and get involved in Information Activism.

 Hobbies: Exploring new cities, singing karaoke, taking brewery tours, swimming, interviewing new people, teaching and editing

-Favorite books: The Great Gatsby, Road to Serfdom, Cost of Discipleship, The Birth Order Book, anything Agatha Christy (I love a good mystery novel!)
+Favorite books: The Great Gatsby, Road to Serfdom, Cost of Discipleship, The Birth Order Book, anything Agatha Christie (I love a good mystery novel!)

 Favorite historical figures: Francis Scott Key, Frederick Douglass, Dietrich Bonhoeffer, Helen Keller